On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Notation and Background

 \subsection{True Calibration Error}

 We present the methods for binary classification, but Section~\ref{sec:multiclass} shows applicability to multi-class classification as well.
 Consider a binary classifier $f:\cX\to[0,1]$ predicting the probabilities of instances to be positive.
 Let $X\in\cX$ be a randomly drawn instance, $Y\in\{0,1\}$ its true class, and let us denote the model's predictions with $\Ph=f(X)$.
 Every classifier $f$ has a corresponding \emph{true calibration map}, which could be used to perfectly calibrate the model: $c^*_f(\ph)=\E[Y\mid \Ph=\ph]$ (also known as the canonical calibration function \citep{vaicenavicius2019evaluating}).
 For evaluation of calibration, consider a test dataset with instances $x_1,\dots,x_n\in\cX$ and true labels $y_1,\dots,y_n\in\{0,1\}$, and denote the predictions by $\ph_i=f(x_i)$.
-The true calibration error (CE) is the model's average violation of calibration; it could be defined on the overall test distribution \inserted{as $\E[\vert c^*_f(\Ph)-\Ph\vert^\alpha]$} \citep{kumar2019neurips} but we define it for the test \inserted{dataset}: \modified{ }where $\alpha=1$ corresponds to absolute error (MAE) and $\alpha=2$ to squared error (MSE).
+The true calibration error (CE) is the model's average violation of calibration; it could be defined on the overall test distribution \inserted{as $\E[\vert c^*_f(\Ph)-\Ph\vert^\alpha]$} \citep{kumar2019neurips} but we define it for the test \inserted{dataset}:

+where $\alpha=1$ corresponds to absolute error (MAE) and $\alpha=2$ to squared error (MSE).
 Figure~\ref{fig:true_calibration_map} shows an example of a true calibration map, where each red line shows the violation of calibration corresponding to a particular data point, and the average length of red lines equals to CE.